chin-rcip/cidoc_crm_fr/docs/ressources/participation.md

 The Group evaluates all membership requests using the following criteria:

   - familiarity with basic open and linked data concepts or specialized heritage knowledge;
   - excellent writing skills in French and excellent understanding of English;
   - ability to spend about five hours each month on Translation Group activities and to offer constructive feedback.

-For more details about how the Translation Group operates, please consult the [Mandat & Fonctionnement](https://chin-rcip.github.io/cidoc_crm_fr/ressources/mandat-fonctionnement) section (available only in French).
+For more details about how the Translation Group operates, please consult the [Mandate & Operation](https://chin-rcip.github.io/cidoc_crm_fr/ressources/mandat-fonctionnement) section.

 If you wish to apply, please send your current resumé to [rcip-chin@pch.gc.ca](mailto:rcip-chin@pch.gc.ca) along with a cover letter and a writing sample demonstrating your writing skills.